Inpatient vs. Outpatient Therapy: Which Level of Care is Right for You?

 Clinical Necessity for Residential Care

-The clinical necessity for Inpatient treatment usually involves an immediate, critical risk.
+The clinical necessity for inpatient treatment usually involves an immediate, critical risk.
 This can include:

 - Acute suicidality or severe self-harm behaviors.